-Changes to Standard and Basic Option:
+Changes to Basic Option:

-- Premiums: Your share of the premium rate will decrease for Self Only, Self Plus One and Self and Family.
-See page 94. - Anti-Obesity Drugs: The Standard and Basic Options will now cover Wegovy and phendimetrazine.
+- Premiums: Your share of the Basic Option premiums for Self Only, Self Plus One and for Self and Family will decrease.
+See page 88. - Anti-Obesity Medications: The Basic Option will now cover Wegovy and phendimetrazine.
+Previously these drugs were not covered.
 Your cost share will be 50% of our plan allowance.
-See page 63. - Bariatric Surgery: Bariatric/Metabolic surgery will be provided according to guidelines set forth by the American Diabetes Association, the American Academy of Pediatrics (AAP), and the American Society for Metabolic and Bariatric Surgery.
+See page 60. - Bariatric Surgery: Bariatric/Metabolic surgery will be provided according to guidelines set forth by the American Diabetes Association, the American Academy of Pediatrics (AAP), and the American Society for Metabolic and Bariatric Surgery.
 Services will be paid based on services rendered and applicable member cost shares will apply.
-See page 42 & 43. - Condition Management Program: Medical Mutual is offering a new Chronic Condition Management program for members diagnosed with MSK conditions.
+See page 41 & 42. - Condition Management Program: Medical Mutual is offering a new Chronic Condition Management program for members diagnosed with MSK conditions.
 To help members with musculoskeletal conditions, such as chronic low back pain, neck and shoulder pain and pain for most types of arthritis, digital/virtual physical therapy is being added to Medical Mutual's Chronic Condition Management program through Sword Health.
 The physical therapy, programs and practitioners Sword offers are included on your plan without any cost share.
-See page 67. - Emergency Care within and Outside our Service Area: We have increased the copay for emergency care on the Standard and Basic options to a \$300 copayment.
-Previously you paid a \$250.00 copayment.
-See page 56. - Gender Affirming Care and Services: We have added coverage for facial modifications, including facial feminization and facial masculinization procedures.
+See page 65. - Emergency Care within and Outside our Service Area: Your cost share for emergency care is now a \$300 copayment.
+Previously your copayment was \$250.00.
+See page 54. - Gender Affirming Care and Services: We have added coverage for facial modifications, including facial feminization and facial masculinization procedures.
 We are also aligning Gender Affirming Care Services with the World Professional Association for Transgender Health's (WPATH) standards of care.
-Your cost share will be 20% after your deductible for the Basic Option and \$45 copayment for outpatient services on the Standard option.
-Applicable inpatient member cost shares will also apply for both the Basic Option and the Standard Option.
+Your cost share will be 20% after your deductible for inpatient and outpatient services.
 See page 45.
-The following member cost shares remain the same as follows: Standard Option: Primary Care Physician (PCP): \$25 copayment, Specialist: \$45 copayment, Outpatient Facility: \$375 per outpatient surgery, Inpatient Facility: \$650 per admission.
-Basic Option Primary Care Physician (PCP): \$30 copayment, Specialist: \$60 copayment, Outpatient Facility: 20% of the Plan allowance (deductible applies) Inpatient Facility: 20% of the Plan allowance (deductible applies) - Infertility Services: The Standard and Basic Options will now cover intracervical insemination (ICI) and intravaginal insemination (IVI).
+The following member cost shares remain the same as follows: Primary Care Physician (PCP): \$30 copayment, Specialist: \$60 copayment, Outpatient Facility: 20% of the Plan allowance (deductible applies) Inpatient Facility: 20% of the Plan allowance (deductible applies) - Infertility Services: The Basic Option will now cover intracervical insemination (ICI) and intravaginal insemination (IVI).
 The plan will cover no less than three cycles (annually) of artificial insemination procedures/services.
-Your cost share on the Standard Option will be 30% of the allowed amount and 50% of the allowed amount after your deductible on the Basic Option.
-See page 33 & 34. - Infertility Drugs: The Standard and Basic option will now include coverage for infertility drugs.
+Your cost share will be 50% of the allowed amount after your deductible is met.
+See page 33. - Infertility Drugs: The Basic option will now include coverage for infertility drugs.
 Coverage is limited to three cycles annually.
 Some infertility drugs are subject to step therapy and/or quantity limits.
-Your cost share will be 50% of our allowance.
-See page 64. - Covid-19 Treatment: COVID-19 Coverage for Preventive Services, OTC Test Kits and COVID-19 Vaccines will continue to be covered without any cost share.
+Your cost share will be 50% of the allowed amount after your deductible is met.
+See page 66. - COVID-19 Treatment: COVID-19 Coverage for Preventive Services, OTC Test Kits and COVID-19 Vaccines will continue to be covered without any cost share.
 See page 31.
 COVID-19 Treatment and Testing will be paid based on services rendered and applicable member cost shares will apply.
 See page 31.